Are You Gonna Be My Girl: Structure

 Written by Nic Cester and Cameron Muncey, the song is often cited for similarities to Iggy Pop's "Lust for Life" (particularly its drum pattern and near-identical guitar riff).
 The band, however, argues that "Are You Gonna Be My Girl" has more in common with 1960s Motown songs, namely "I'm Ready for Love" by Martha and the Vandellas and "You Can't Hurry Love" by the Supremes.
 Nic Cester said he was influenced by the stop-start structure of "My Generation" by the Who, as well as singers like Mick Jagger and Van Morrison who could "speak" verses and choose lyrics based on diction rather than poetry.

 Chris Cester responded to media commentary regarding the similarities, stating in a 2009 interview that the beat was taken from Motown, referring to a meeting between Pop and himself:

 It's funny because I asked him point blank about that.
 He said I was crazy.
 He said that when he and David Bowie were writing "Lust for Life", they were ripping off Motown's beat.
 It's funny that he said that to me because we also thought we were ripping off Motown more than "Lust for Life".
 To be honest with you that kind of annoyed me a lot, because I always thought it was really lazy.
 People just go well Lust for Life is more well-known so that's what they go for, but if you listen to a song like "You Can't Hurry Love" (The Supremes) I think you'll find its closer to "Are You Gonna Be My Girl" than "Lust for Life" ever was.
 And that's what Iggy said as well.

 Background

 Nic Cester wrote an early version of the song sometime between the ages of 17-19.
 The original lyrics were about being rejected by a girl - with the original hook being "She's just like every other girl".
-The song was fleshed out by Cameron Muncey, who also convinced Caster to make the lyrics more positive, so he changed the hook to "Are you gonna be my girl".
-The cough was an accident in the demo, but the producers thought it should be in the final mix.
-Nic refused to fake the cough, so they copied it from the demo and put it in the final mix.
+The song was fleshed out by Cameron Muncey, who also convinced Cester to make the lyrics more positive, so he changed the hook to "Are you gonna be my girl".

+While the band was recording a demo of the song, the studio microphones picked up the sound of a cough by accident during the introduction.
+The producers wanted to include that sound in the final mix, but when Nic refused to fake the cough, they copied it from the demo and edited it into the music.